 Command and control authority exercised by the IMT includes, but is not limited to, directing emergency actions, canceling classes, closing buildings and campuses, and releasing all but Essential Personnel.
-The IMT will conduct emergency meetings as necessary (some meetings may be conducted by telephone to determine the course of action) and may include members from the Policy Group.
-When activated, the District Incident Management Team members or alternates are on-call always.
-It is also noted that when activated, Campus Incident Management Team members or alternates are on-call always as well.
+The IMT will conduct emergency meetings as necessary (some meetings may be conducted by telephone or approved virtual platforms) to determine the course of action and may include members from the Policy Group.
+When activated, the District Incident Management Team members and alternates are on-call throughout the activation.
+It is also noted that when activated, Campus Incident Management Team members and alternates are on-call throughout the activation, as well.

-The College's main Emergency Operations Center (EOC) will be located at the Cypress Creek Administrative Center.
+The College's main Emergency Operations Center (EOC) will be located on Central Campus.
+This location is listed in the Central Campus SOG and all members of the District Incident Management Team (DIMT) and Campus Incident Management Team (CIMT) should be aware of this location.
 This location, unless otherwise designated, will be utilized prior to and after a hurricane strike.
-Building 20 on Central Campus has been designated as a secondary Emergency Operations Center in the event the main EOC is inoperable or unusable.
-If the Cypress Creek Administrative Center and Building 20 are inoperable and unusable, The Board Room at the Willis Holcombe Center (WHC) downtown has been designated as an alternate EOC in the event the main and secondary EOC are inoperable or unusable.
+Cypress Creek Administrative Center has been designated as a secondary Emergency Operations Center in the event the main EOC is inoperable or unusable.
+If the Cypress Creek Administrative Center and Central Campus EOC locations are inoperable and unusable, the Willis Holcombe Center (WHC) downtown has been designated as an alternate EOC.
 Resource and communications infrastructure to support an emergency operations center have been completed in all designated primary or back-up College EOC facilities.